 - Stock levels will need to be managed separately

 - Paid Invoices will need to be reflected in WooCommerce (as needed)

 - You’ll need to process refunds via the payment gateway

 - Payment options in Invoicing Pro are limited to PayPal and Stripe

-If you do the remote CRM approach (using your store setup for Jetpack CRM Invoices) you’re effectively running a manual store, and you may not need WooCommerce at all.
+If you make the remote CRM approach (using your store setup for Jetpack CRM Invoices), you’re effectively running a manual store and may not need WooCommerce.